 Ingrown nail causes inflammation and pain along the toenails.

-Köhler disease due to reduced blood circulation and tissue death in the midfoot (os navigate) form of osteonecrosis with pain and swelling.
-Boys are most often attacked at 6-9 years of age.
+Köhler disease I is due to reduced blood circulation and tissue death in the midfoot (os navigate) form of osteonecrosis with pain and swelling.
+Boys are most often attacked at the age of 6-9.
 The triggering cause is unclear.
 X-ray or MRI examination of the foot reveals the skeletal changes.
+Köhler II includes damage to the second, third or fourth metatarsal head in the forefoot.

 Corns in the foot